Subscribe to Blog via Email

 But it can also backfire and make us look less positive and relevant than was intended.

-Hi, what’s your address.
-We’d like to send you something.
+Hi, what’s your address?
+We want to send you something.
 Or a brand reaches out to offer you a “free” product in return for you doing a review.
-(On Amazon, this is against the rules by the way, so don’t do it!)
+(On Amazon, this is against the rules, by the way, so don’t do it!)

 And then they often send some irrelevant thing that shows they don’t even know you.

 If a brand cares about a connection and thinks it can help them, be sure to know what those people care about and what they stand for.

 How to partner with influencers and align goals